TheisGregersen/Covid-19-DE/README.md

 According to <a href="https://www.imperial.ac.uk/news/196573/covid-19-one-five-over-80s-need-hospitalisation">imperial</a>

 the deathrate is 0.66 % and the hospitalisation rate is 11.8 %.
 This is used in the visual below to estimate the number of hospitalised and the number of deaths.
-Using this [source](https://en.wikipedia.org/wiki/List_of_countries_by_hospital_beds/)

-it has been determined that the number of available beds at hospitals for Covid-19 is 139,474.
+Using this <a href="https://en.wikipedia.org/wiki/List_of_countries_by_hospital_beds">source</a> it has been determined that the number of available beds at hospitals for Covid-19 is 139,474.

 <details>
 <summary>Dropdown menu - R0-værdi 1</summary>